solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/_index.md

 ## Prerequisites

-To follow along with this guide, you will need to have a [Kubernetes cluster deployed]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" %}}) with [Gloo Gateway installed]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}).
+To follow along with this guide, you will need to have a [Kubernetes cluster deployed]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" %}}) with [Gloo Edge installed]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}).
 You will also [need the tool](https://github.com/fullstorydev/grpcurl) `grpcurl`, aka curl for gRPC, to act as the gRPC client for testing communications.
 Finally, we will be using openssl to generate a self-signed certificate for TLS.

 ---